 Menopausal Hormone Therapy in Postmenopausal Persons: Primary Prevention of Chronic Conditions

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-a Definitions of perimenopausal and postmenopausal persons are based on STRAW+ 10 criteria.
+a Definitions of perimenopausal and postmenopausal women are based on STRAW+ 10 criteria.

-Abbreviation: KQ=key question; STRAW+ 10=Stages of Reproductive Aging Workshop+ 10.
+Abbreviations: KQ=key question; STRAW+=Stages of Reproductive Aging Workshop + 10.

 - What are the benefits of menopausal hormone therapy (HT) when used for the primary prevention of chronic conditions?